 You can preview the information banner in the Preview pane.
 Click Save to add the banner to your organization.

 To edit the information banner, click Edit information banner and make changes to the banner text or styling.
 If you no longer want the information banner displayed, use the toggle button to disable the information banner.
-After disabling the information banner, the previously entered text and configuration will be retained if the information banner is re-enabled in future.
+After disabling the information banner, the previously typed text and configuration will be retained if the information banner is re-enabled in future.
 Click Save when finished.

 For Trusted servers, configure the list of trusted servers you want your clients to send credentials to when making Cross-Origin Resource Sharing (CORS) requests to access services secured with web-tier authentication.
-This applies primarily to editing secure feature services from a stand-alone (unfederated) server running ArcGIS Server or viewing secure OGC services.
+This applies primarily to editing secure feature services from a stand-alone (unfederated) server running ArcGIS Server or viewing secure Open Geospatial Consortium (OGC) services.
 ArcGIS Server hosting services secured with token-based security do not need to be added to this list.
 Servers added to the trusted servers list must support CORS.
 Layers hosted on servers without CORS support may not function as expected.
 ArcGIS Server supports CORS by default at versions 10.1 and later.
 To configure CORS on non-ArcGIS servers, refer to the vendor documentation for the web server.